ckcks12/goinmul/README.md

-# What deos it do
+# What does it do

 Haven't you ever thought that submitting your code by *WEB* is quite **annoying**?